+The bidders who download the bidding documents from the internet site, would have to pay the cost of bid documents and submit it in a separate envelope marked cost of bidding document downloaded from internet.

+Criteria of eligibility for issue of tender document

-,I of Tender to any Contractor registered with Central Government / any State Government or any PSU or an agency of international or national repute may be submitted without the registration.
+1.1 Issue of Tender to any Contractor registered with Central Government / any State Government or any PSU or an agency of international or national repute may be submitted without the registration.
 However, registration with the concerned works department will be essential after issue of L.O.A.

-submission of bid (In case of other State PWD/ CPWD/ any PSU eligible contractors or Agencies of National/ International repute following documents (from a to c) have to be submitted after letter of acceptance). / other State PWD / CPWD Contractor will provide definite proof from appropriate authority for tools & Plant and Undertaking to install it on works site after getting letter of acceptance
+Following documents duly attested by gazetted officer and photocopied are required at the time of submission of bid (In case of other State PWD/ CPWD/ any PSU eligible contractors or Agencies of National/ International repute following documents (from a to c) have to be submitted after letter of acceptance).

+(a) Registration paper (renewed) of appropriate class and deptt.

+Latest sales tax clearance/ sales tax registration in State of Bihar.

+Latest labour license (renewed) in State of Bihar.

+Power of attorney/ partnership deed/ MoU of private limited company.

+Bank Draft for B.O.Q. cost.

+Tools & plans ownership/ lease certificate required in aforesaid work duly verified from Divisional Engineer / other State PWD / CPWD Contractor will provide definite proof from appropriate authority for tools & Plant and Undertaking to install it on works site after getting letter of acceptance.

-2. Agreement shall be drawn with the successful tenderer on prescribed Form No. which is available as a Publication, Tenderer shall quote his rates as per various terms and conditions of the said form which will form part of the agreement.ed
+2. Agreement shall be drawn with the successful tenderer on prescribed Form No. P.W.D.
+2/3 which is available as a Govt. of Bihar Publication, Tenderer shall quote his rates as overall percentage above/below the amount of B.O.Q. or item rate as per various terms and conditions of the said form which will form part of the agreement.

+3. The amount of Estimated Cost or B.O.Q.
+Cost of the work may vary.

+4. The earnest money will be applicable on the sanctioned cost of B.O.Q. only.